-Article 16 (Temporary stopping up of streets) provides for the temporary stopping up of streets.
+Article 12 (Temporary stopping up of streets) provides for the temporary stopping up of streets.
 In an extension to the model clauses, Paragraph (2) confers a power on Network Rail to use any street stopped up under the powers conferred by this article as a temporary working site.
-Such provision has precedent in the Network Rail (Hope Valley Capacity) Order 2018 (S.I.
-2018 No. 446).
+Such provision has precedent in Article 9(2) of the Network Rail (Hope Valley Capacity) Order 2018 (S.I.
+2018 No. 446) and Article 14(2) of the Network Rail (East West Rail) (Bicester to Bedford Improvements) Order 2020 (S.I.
+2020 No. 114).
 Where the street is specified in Schedule 6 (streets to be temporarily stopped up), Network Rail is obliged to merely consult the relevant street authority.
 This is on the basis that such stoppings up will have been considered in the application for the Order.
-If Network Rail wishes to temporarily stop up streets which are not so specified in Schedule 6.
-Paragraph (5)(b) provides that Network Rail will need to obtain the consent of the relevant street authority, which may attach reasonable conditions to any such consent but may not unreasonably withhold consent.
+If Network Rail wishes to temporarily stop up streets which are not so specified in Schedule 6, Paragraph (5)(b) provides that Network Rail will need to obtain the consent of the relevant street authority, which may attach reasonable conditions to any such consent but may not unreasonably withhold consent.
 In an extension to the model clauses, a time limit of 28 days is given, after which a street authority which fails to respond to an application for consent is deemed to have given its consent or if it refuses consent without giving any grounds for its refusal it is deemed to have given its consent.
 The provision of such deemed consent avoids unnecessary delays to the authorised project.
 This has precedent in article 9 of the Network Rail (Hope Valley Capacity) Order 2018 (S.I.
 2018 No. 446) and article 14 of the Network Rail (East West Rail) (Bicester to Bedford Improvements) Order 2020 (S.I.
 2020 No. 114).

-Article 17 (Access to works) gives Network Rail the power to provide or improve means of access at locations shown on the deposited plans and given in Schedule 7 (access to works).
+Article 13 (Access to works) gives Network Rail the power to provide or improve means of access at locations shown on the deposited plans and given in Schedule 7 (access to works).
 In addition, Network Rail, may, with the approval of the highway authority (such approval not to be unreasonably withheld), provide or improve means of access at locations within the Order limits as Network Rail may reasonably require.
 For the reasons given above, in an extension to the model clauses an additional Paragraph (2) has been inserted providing that if a highway authority does not respond to an application for consent within 28 days of the application being made it is deemed to have given its consent.
 This has precedent in article 10 of the Network Rail (Huyton) Order 2014 (S.I.
-2014 No. 2027), article 10 of the Network Rail (Hope Valley Capacity) Order 2018 (S.I.
+2014 No. 2027), article 10 of the Network Rail (Hope

+Valley Capacity) Order 2018 (S.I.
 2018 No. 446) and article 16 of the Network Rail (East West Rail) (Bicester to Bedford Improvements) Order 2020 (S.I.
 2020 No. 114).

-Article 18 (Construction and maintenance of new or altered streets) Paragraphs (1) and (2) make provision for new streets (subject to Paragraph (7)) and street alterations and diversions to be completed to the reasonable satisfaction of the highway authority (or street authority in the case of alterations and diversions) and for their maintenance by Network Rail for a period of 12 months, and thereafter the relevant authority.
+Article 14 (Construction and maintenance of new or altered streets) Paragraphs (1) and (3) make provision for new streets (subject to Paragraph ($\frac{6}{}$)) and street alterations and diversions to be completed to the reasonable satisfaction of the highway authority (or street authority in the case of alterations and diversions) and for their maintenance by Network Rail for a period of 12 months, and thereafter the relevant authority.